-Copperas Cove Police Department
+Police Department

-Prepared for Tim Molnes-Chief of Police To The Honorable Mayor, City Council, City Manager, and Citizens of Copperas Cove:
+To The Honorable Mayor, City Council, City Manager, and Citizens of Copperas Cove:

-It is again with pleasure that I present to you the Copperas Cove Police Department's Annual Report for the calendar year 2004.
+It is again with pleasure that I present to you the Copperas Cove Police Department's Annual Report for calendar year 2006.
 This report is designed to inform you about the function and efforts of our Police Department.
 In reviewing this report, you may discover aspects of the Police Department that you were not previously aware of.
 It is our intention to serve the citizens of this community in the most professional, effective, and efficient manner possible.
-This annual report marks the twentieth year that such a report has be compiled and made available.
+This annual report marks the twenty-second year that such a report has been compiled and made available.

 As we are all aware, no community is immune from crime.
-For calendar year 2004, Copperas Cove realized an 8% increase in the number of Part I Crimes reported to our agency.
-In examining the numbers, this was an increase of 86 additional Part I Crimes reported.
-It should also be noted that even with this increase, Part I Crimes for 2004 are the fourth lowest reported in the last ten years.
-We were able to clear approximately 23% of the total number of Part I Crimes.
+For calendar year 2006, Copperas Cove realized a 4% increase in the number of Part I Crimes reported to our agency.
+In examining the numbers, a total of 1,274 Part I Crimes were reported.
+This is an increase of 52 reported Part I Crimes compared to calendar year 2005.
+Of the Part I Crimes reported, our clearance rate for Part I Crimes was approximately 19%.
+Using the latest figures published by the Texas Department of Public Safety for calendar year 2005, the average clearance rate of Part I Crimes in the State of Texas was 18%.